ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 ### Technical Summary:

 First of a word about HTTP-01 challenge defined in the [ACME](https://github.com/ietf-wg-acme/acme/){:target="_blank"} protocol.
 In general these challenges are designed to check if the requesting instance is valid for creating a certificate for the requested domain.
-The HTTP-01 challenge assumes that you have control over the webroot of the webserver where a domain points to.
+The HTTP-01 challenge assumes that the webroot of the webserver where a domain points to is under your control.
 You have to put a challenge into your webroot folder `<path/to/webroot>/.well-known/acme-challenges/...` to prove you are trustworthy to get a certificate for your domain.

 But there were some steps to go to automate the whole issueing process for a shared plattform running in a big cluster with lots of loadbalancing in the background.